India summons home envoy to Nepal as new charter sours ties

 India’s ambassador to Nepal, Ranjit Rae, arrived in New Delhi on Monday for day-long consultations, Indian foreign ministry officials in New Delhi and Kathmandu said.

-In a statement, India’s foreign ministry criticised Nepal over the unabated violence in its southern region, where police shot at least three protesters on Monday.
+In a statement, India’s foreign ministry criticized Nepal over the unabated violence in its southern region, where police shot at least three protesters on Monday.

 “We had repeatedly cautioned the political leadership of Nepal to take urgent steps to defuse the tension in these regions,” the foreign ministry said in the statement late on Monday.
 “This, if done in a timely manner, could have avoided these serious developments.”